 You will probably share a room with your host brother or sister and most likely be sleeping in a bunk bed.
 You may be surprised with the noisy condition and lack of privacy.
+We understand that privacy may be important for some students but also you need to adjust yourselves to a congested space where privacy could be considered secondary sometimes.
 You will be expected to be very tidy so as not to infringe on other family members' private space.
-Living in close quarters will give you ample opportunity to forge a bond with your host family.
+The good side is that living in close will give you ample opportunity to forge a bond with your host family.